Perhaps you’ve been asking yourself, “What is mystery shopping?” This industry report from MysteryShopping.org breaks it down this way:

 The report states: “Managing the customer experience is the largest investment some businesses make in their operations and can be the most critical component to their success.
 Achieving a high degree of alignment between customers’ desires and expectations and the processes designed to meet them is key in achieving the optimal customer experience.”

-If you’re still wondering, “What is mystery shopping?” you can LEARN MORE AT MYSTERYSHOP.ORG, the website of The Mystery Shopping Providers Association of North America (MSPA-NA).
+If you’re still wondering, “What is mystery shopping?” you can LEARN MORE AT MYSTERYSHOP.ORG, the website of The Mystery Shopping Professionals Association of North America (MSPA-NA).